Virtual community: On communication

-On Identity
+On identity

 In 1997, MCI Communications released the "Anthem" advertisement, heralding the internet as a utopia without age, race, or gender.
 Lisa Nakamura argues in chapter 16 of her 2002 book After/image of identity: Gender, Technology, and Identity Politics, that technology gives us iterations of our age, race and gender in virtual spaces, as opposed to them being fully extinguished.
 Nakamura uses a metaphor of "after-images" to describe the cultural phenomenon of expressing identity on the internet.
 The idea is that any performance of identity on the internet is simultaneously present and past-tense, "posthuman and projectionary", due to its immortality.

-Doctor Sherry Turkle, professor of Social Studies of Science and Technology at MIT, believes the internet is a place where actions of discrimination are less likely to occur.
-In her 1995 book Life on the Screen: Identity in the Age of the Internet, she argues that discrimination is easier in reality as it is easier to identify as face value, what is contrary to your norm.
-The internet allows for a more fluid expression of identity and thus, we become more accepting of inconsistent personae within ourselves and others.
-For these reasons, Turkle argues users existing in online spaces are less compelled to judge or compare ourselves to our peers, allowing people in virtual settings an opportunity to gain a greater capacity for acknowledging diversity.
+Sherry Turkle, professor of Social Studies of Science and Technology at MIT, believes the internet is a place where actions of discrimination are less likely to occur.
+In her 1995 book Life on the Screen: Identity in the Age of the Internet, she argues that discrimination is easier in reality as it is easier to identify as face value, what is contrary to one's norm.
+The internet allows for a more fluid expression of identity and thus people become more accepting of inconsistent personae within themselves and others.
+For these reasons, Turkle argues users existing in online spaces are less compelled to judge or compare themselves to their peers, allowing people in virtual settings an opportunity to gain a greater capacity for acknowledging diversity.

-Nakamura argues against this view, coining the term Identity Tourism in her 1999 article Race In/For Cyberspace: Identity Tourism and Racial Passing on the Internet.
+Nakamura argues against this view, coining the term identity tourism in her 1999 article "Race In/For Cyberspace: Identity Tourism and Racial Passing on the Internet".
 Identity tourism, in the context of cyberspace, is a term used to the describe the phenomenon of users donning and doffing other-race and other-gender personae.
 Nakamura finds that performed behavior from these identity tourists often perpetuate stereotypes.

 In the 1998 book Communities in Cyberspace, authors Marc A. Smith and Peter Kollock, perceives the interactions with strangers are based upon with whom we are speaking or interacting with.
-Everything from clothes, voice, body language, gestures, and power, we rely on these abilities to identify others, which play a role with how we will speak or interact with them.
-Smith and Kollock believes that online interactions breaks away of all of the face-to-face gestures and signs that us people tend to show in front of one another.
-Although this is difficult to do online, it also provides space to play with one’s identity.
+People use everything from clothes, voice, body language, gestures, and power to identify others, which plays a role with how they will speak or interact with them.
+Smith and Kollock believes that online interactions breaks away of all of the face-to-face gestures and signs that people tend to show in front of one another.
+Although this is difficult to do online, it also provides space to play with one's identity.